gabrielpovoa/gabrielpovoa/README.md

 ## Hello, It's Gabriel

 - 🔭 Studying every single day to be a great Full Stack dev
-- 🌱 Currently Learning and getting better in Javascript
+- 🌱 Currently I'm Learning and getting better in Javascript

  <div>
   <a href="https://github.com/Oleg-martsenie">